MystycTrolls/Aerial-Updater/README.md

 ## If you know how to create this please create a issue.
 I tryed running the shell sript under ruby but it didnt work, so I don't know if it is even possible.
 Sorry.
+The code seems to only work in Terminal.

 # Aerial-Updater
 This works with https://github.com/JohnCoates/Aerial